Small Business Resources

 A grant is a transfer of money usually from a nonprofit agency or government agency to another nonprofit or government agency.
 A grant may be given to an individual (such as a scholarship or fellowship) but it is more often given to an organization.
 When a grant is given, there are usually no requirements to repay the money.
 The library often gets inquiries about how to get “free” money or grants to meet a particular need.
 While grants might not be available in every situation, other forms of assistance are still very valuable.
-The following are some frequently asked questions and answers about locating grants and other types of assistance.
+Check out the following frequently asked questions and answers about locating grants and other types of assistance.

 I want to find out more about government aid.
 Where do I start?

 Most government grants go to states, cities, or other nonprofit organizations so that these groups can provide programs and services to individuals.
-Grants for higher education are one exception where grants are given individuals.
+Grants for higher education are one exception where government grants are given individuals.
 To apply for higher education grants and loans from the federal government, you will need to submit a completed FAFSA form.
 The FAFSA form is available at some library branches and is available online at http://www.fafsa.ed.gov.

 For information about other government assistance for individuals, try the Government Benefits website.
 Answer a few questions and then view a list of government programs that may be appropriate for your needs, along with information about how you can apply.

 The Central Library also has a copy of the annual Government Support Index Handbook, formerly the Government Assistance Almanac*.
-This volume lists the same programs found in the CFDA, but many users find the book easier to use.
-The Government Assistance Almanac is kept at the Business/Science reference desk and is available to use within the library, but cannot be checked out. (*Please note: The Government Assistance Almanac is being renamed the Government Support Index Handbook as of November 2018.)
+This volume lists the same programs found in the online CFDA/Assistance Listings, but many users find the book easier to use.
+A reference copy is kept at the Business/Science desk at Central Library and is available for use within the library, but cannot be checked out.